artuncingoz/seesaw-simulation/README.md

 Added local state storage function to store datas even the page reload

-Added seesaw info text above seesaw
+Added seesaw info text above seesaw to tell the user plank width and hwo many weight on the plank

 Added Notification panel to the right of the page and see weights positions and informations

 ## The Bugs And Solutions

     Some of the errors I encountered were:

 1. The pivot wasn't showing as a triangle.

-To resolve this, I made the top left and right corners of the pivot transparent, like a triangle.
+To resolve this, I made the top left and right corners of the pivot(square at the first time) transparent, like a triangle.

 2. When adding weights, they were below the board.

-I added padding to the balls, based on the board's base height and moved the weights 50% to the left so that any point on the board I clicked to add a weight was exactly at the bottom center of the weight.
+I added padding to the weights circle, based on the board's base height and moved the weights 50% to the left so that any point on the board I clicked to add a weight was exactly at the bottom center of the weight.

 3. Weights only added when ı clicked on the board should have add the weight, but clicking on the weights added a weight in the opposite position.

-To resolve this, I disabled clicking on the balls with the cursor.
+To resolve this, I disabled clicking on the weight circle with the cursor.

 4. When the game paused and then added weights, and reload the page the loading state does not work properly